5 Signs Of A Functioning Alcoholic

 Day drinking is not exclusively a symptom of an AUD.
 However, for a functioning alcoholic, it could indicate a bigger issue.

 There may be a problem if an individual’s prime stress reliever is alcohol.
 Excessive drinking due to stress can be considered self-medicating.
-Functioning alcoholics can also be struggling with a mood disorder or depression that they are using alcohol to self-medicate.
+Functioning alcoholics can also be struggling with a mood disorder or depression, and they are using alcohol to self-medicate.

 Denial